 Receipt of Waste

-Contractor shall accept (1) all Municipal Solid Waste, Commingled Recyclable Material, Construction and Demolition Debris, Source Separated Green Waste, Source Separated Wood Waste, Source Separated Food Waste, Commingled Food and Green Waste, Inert Materials, and Recyclable Materials delivered by, or on behalf of, the Participating Agencies and/or their Designated Haulers; (2) Publicly Hauled Waste generated within the jurisdiction of the Participating Agencies; (3) Recyclable Materials delivered by residents of or businesses operating within the Participating Agencies; (4) Household Hazardous Waste delivered by business operators or residents of the Participating Agencies; and (5) Municipal Solid Waste, Commingled Recyclable Material, Construction and Demolition Debris, Source Separated Green Waste, Source Separated Wood Waste, Source Separated Food Waste, Commingled Food and Green Waste, Inert Materials, and/or Recyclable Material generated outside of the Primary Service Area, where the WPWMA and Contractor have agreed to accept such materials.
+In accordance with Section 5.2, Contractor shall accept (1) all Municipal Solid Waste, Commingled Recyclable Material, Construction and Demolition Debris, Source Separated Green Waste, Source Separated Wood Waste, Source Separated Food Waste, Commingled Food and Green Waste, Inert Materials, and Recyclable Materials delivered by, or on behalf of, the Participating Agencies and/or their Designated Haulers; (2) Publicly Hauled Waste generated within the jurisdiction of the Participating Agencies; (3) Recyclable Materials delivered by residents of or businesses operating within the Participating Agencies; (4) Household Hazardous Waste delivered by business operators or residents of the Participating Agencies; and (5) Municipal Solid Waste, Commingled Recyclable Material, Construction and Demolition Debris, Source Separated Green Waste, Source Separated Wood Waste, Source Separated Food Waste, Commingled Food and Green Waste, Inert Materials, and/or Recyclable Material generated outside of the Primary Service Area, where the WPWMA and Contractor have agreed to accept such materials.

 Contractor shall Process such materials for either Recycling or disposal in accordance with this Agreement.